 A verruca is a very common foot complaint and is essentially a wart which develops on the foot.
 Though usually painless, they can often be uncomfortable if on an area of pressure on the foot.
 Traditional treatments have involved causing a breakdown of the skin cells that contain the virus, removing the damaged tissue, and then allowing the area to heal.
 These treatments can often be painful and protracted.

-Salicylic acid– In our clinic we use a 60 or 70 % acid paste (dependant on age).
+In our clinic, we use a 60 or 70 % acid paste (dependant on age).
 This is applied using a pad on the foot which is kept on and dry for at least 5 days.
 The salicylic acid softens and breaks down the cells.
 This process is repeated every 2 weeks until the verruca is eliminated.
-In our experience we find that the average number of treatments required is 8 – 10.
+In our experience, we find that the average number of treatments required is 8 – 10.

-- Cryotherapy (freezing)-The Verruca is frozen for 30 seconds 3 times at each appointment using a liquid cryogen.
+The Verruca is frozen for 30 seconds 3 times at each appointment using a liquid cryogen.
 This causes the cells containing the virus to swell and burst.
-After treatment a blister appears.
+After treatment, a blister appears.
 The process is repeated every 3 weeks until the verruca is gone.
 Again our experience is that an average of 8 to 10 treatments will be required.

-It should be noted that the Forest Foot & Health Clinic specialise in verruca treatment with over 23 years of experience.
-However no verruca treatment is guaranteed to work in a timely manner and sadly all treatments are painful.
+It should be noted that the Forest Foot & Health Clinic specialises in verruca treatment with over 23 years of experience.
+However, no verruca treatment is guaranteed to work in a timely manner and sadly all treatments are painful.